-Medical Equipment Technician Certification, Training and Degree Programs
+Medical Equipment Technician Certification, Training & Degree Programs

 Biomedical Equipment Technology Certificate

-A certificate program in biomedical equipment technology provides training in how to install, troubleshoot, service, repair and maintain sophisticated medical equipment and instruments.
+Medical equipment technicians are more commonly referred to as medical equipment repairers in the healthcare industry.
+A certificate program in biomedical equipment technology is designed to teach these prospective workers how to install, troubleshoot, service, repair and maintain sophisticated medical equipment and instruments.
 Coursework provides a general understanding of the concepts and principles behind the use and operation of equipment used to diagnose and treat various health conditions.
 Students study biomedical electronics theory, safe operation procedures and the underlying physiological principles of commonly used medical devices.
 Emphasis is placed on proper medical equipment inspection techniques and safety standards.
 Applicants must have a high school diploma or academic equivalent.

 The certificate-level curriculum provides coursework in the foundations of electronics, networking, troubleshooting, repair techniques and anatomy, among others.
 Topics covered typically include: